 Buying a new sewing machine is exciting and sometimes a little bit difficult.
 There are sewing machines available for every budget with hundreds of stitches and a myriad of amazing features.
 But what stitches do you actually need?
 Which features and functions will you love?
-Let me take some of that stress away by answering your questions and showing you the 7 sewing machines that are for sale on Amazon right now that I recommend.
+Which are the best sewing machines for you?
+Let me help take some of that stress away by answering your questions and showing you the 7 sewing machines that are for sale on Amazon right now that I recommend.
 Most of these I have purchased and I continue to use.

 First question… is it safe to buy a sewing machine on Amazon?

-My answer is confidently YES – unless you are in the market for a luxury model sewing machine (speaking thousands of dollars), in which case you might really love the support and classes that your local quilt shop can provide.
+My answer is confidently YES amazon is great for sewing machine purchases – unless you are in the market for a luxury model sewing machine (speaking thousands of dollars), in which case you might really love the support and classes that your local quilt shop can provide.
 On the other hand, I shopped at 3 different quilt shops for my first top of the line sewing machine, and ended up buying it online anyway.
 I have had an amazing experience with it.
 It’s the last one in this post.

 What is the lowest priced entry level sewing machine you would buy?

 That would be the Brother XR3774.
-It’s solidly built and for the price it comes with an impressive number of feet and accessories (which can be shared with other Brother sewing machines at this level).
-There is one button hole stitch and a number of other basic utility stitches that will come in handy.
-If all you want to sew is basic mending (such as hemming pants by machine) or small projects, this will do this fine.
+It’s solidly built and for the price it comes with an impressive number of feet including classics like the presser foot, buttonhole foot, and zipper foot, as well as accessories (which can be shared with other Brother sewing machines at this level).
+There is one button hole stitch and a number of other basic utility stitches like zigzag that will come in handy.
+If all you want to sew is basic mending (such as hemming pants by machine) or small sewing projects, this will do this fine.
 It’s also a great machine for someone getting started with sewing.

 Is there a better entry level sewing machine?

 If you are willing to spend a little more (still under $200), I would recommend the Brother CS7000X.
 I bought this machine so I could have an extra one for teaching beginners and for taking to classes.
 I was very impressed with all the features and accessories that came with it (including a hard case).
-It has 70 built in stitches including 7 different buttonhole styles and an appliqué blanket stitch that I’m fond of.
+It has 70 built in stitches including 7 different buttonhole styles and an appliqué blanket stitch that I’m fond of, plus many more decorative stitches.
 Plus the Brother CS7000X is easy to use and sews well.
+At this level you start to see included tools like a screwdriver, dust brush to remove lint, and more.
 See my first impressions about this sewing machine here.

 What about a beginner embroidery machine (that can sew too)?